Thank you for your interest in working with No Rules Theatre Company.

 Signature Theatre, 4200 Campbell Ave., Arlington, VA

 All roles paid.
 Both Equity and Non-Equity Performers are welcome.

 NRTC offers an SA Level II Contract for all AEA performers.
 NRTC holds rehearsals both daytime and evening, depending on the needs of the production.

-You may choose to prepare one or more (but no more than three) of the following:
+Please keep your audition material to under three minutes.
+You may choose to prepare one or more of the following:

 ACTORS: One and a half minute contemporary monologue.

 SINGERS: Sixteen bars of a musical theater piece.
 (Accompanist provided.)

 MUSICIANS: A one minute piece (may be original) on your instrument.
 (Piano available.)